crustymonkey/py-bgg/README.md

 This mainly just handles the API calls and converts the XML to representative dict/list format

+UPDATE: This is now feature complete for version 2 of the BGG API!

 ## INSTALL ##

 Installation is pretty easy.
 You can just to the standard as root: